 MECE 360.
 INDEPENDENT STUDY.
 Individual study of specialized topics in mechanical engineering.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards the Mechanical Engineering elective requirements.
+A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards one of the following: Mechanical Systems, Thermal Systems, or Technical Electives.